 Next to the bubble is another invention of his, a disk that, when spun, will show youif the percentage of colours you have chosen for any given artwork will produce a delightful neutral grey.
 And when I say delightful, I mean delightful to Alfred.
 Because the man not only classified and ‘notated’ colours as you shall understand soon, but he also approved or disapproved of art or design in which colours are “poorly related and do not balance in neutral gray.”
 Of course that’s what his 6 primaries in equal shares produce but it also seems, perhaps after a sojourn in beautiful grey Paris, that Alfred had developed a taste for colour harmony that would imply that a “neutral” result would be the best possible outcome.
 It is, however quite difficult to see if the proportion of colours in an artwork will produce the sought for grey.
 But not if you have one of these!

-Later he also devised a “Color Tree” to represent the colour space occupied by the chosen ten hues of his system… Ten? well, he thought green definitely deserved to be up there with the best but that purple too needed a space of its own.
+Later he also devised a “Color Tree” to represent the colour space occupied by the chosen ten hues of his system… Ten? well, he decided green definitely deserved to be up there with the best but that purple too needed a space of its own.
 In truth, he did like the decimal feel of it all!
 So five ‘primaries’ they are: Yellow, Red, Purple, Blue and Green + five intermediate YR: Yellow-Red, RP: Red-Purple, etc.

 In-between each of these the tertiaries which he names the ten Second Intermediate hues.
 YR-Y: Yellow-Red yellowish, R-YR: Reddish Yellow-Red, etc. Finally, in order to further refine this, he creates eighty Special Intermediate Hues, numbered from 1 to 10, like so.